-The Learning and Curriculum department is responsible for overseeing the delivery of educational programs to all our students.
+The Education Department is responsible for overseeing the delivery of educational programs to all our students.
 We support quality instruction by providing current learning opportunities for our teachers.

-In addition we provide direct programs and supports to our students with programs such as Literacy Intervention, Numeracy Helping Teachers, Gifted Instruction, Education Outreach, Trades Training, etc.
+In addition, we provide direct programs and supports to our students with programs such as Literacy Support, Numeracy Helping Teachers, Gifted Instruction, Education Outreach, Trades Training, etc.

-These include the Instructional Learning Team, 83learns, Reporting and Assessment Team, Numeracy Committee, Library Learning Commons Committee, French Advisory Committee, Outdoor Learning Team, Curriculum Implementation Team, Inquiry Projects and Teacher Mentorship.
+These include 83learns, Reporting and Assessment Team, Numeracy Committee, Library Learning Commons Committee, French Advisory Committee, Outdoor Learning Team, Curriculum Implementation Team, Inquiry Projects and Teacher Mentorship.
 We also support the Music Department and the District Resource Centre.

 Is a joint School District and Teachers’ Association Committee that reviews all district educational committees and initiatives to make recommendations to the school district and the Board of Education.
 This team also stays current on educational matters, trends, and data to ensure that our district is current, using best practices and providing needed supports to students and staff.

 Over the past years this committee has done a tremendous amount of work to gather information and develop a new district policy around reporting and assessing.
 SD83 has also worked with nationally renowned Assessment for Learning educator Sandra Herbst to further develop district assessment practices.
 Here is the link to Sandra Herbst’s website : https://connect2learning.com/members/sandra-herbst/

 The district Numeracy Team has created a “critical concepts” document for every grade K to 9.
 These documents outline the key and ‘critical’ concepts that each student must acquire at each grade level to be successful in their math journey.
 The team has also developed a numeracy assessment for K-9 to assist our teachers and students in knowing where students are and how best to guide instruction to support our students.
 Check out more information on numeracy here.